backspacetg/simul_whisper/README.md

 ### Install dependencies

-We have used Python 3.9.16 and PyTorch 2.0.1, but the codes may be compatible with other close Python and PyTorch versions.
+We used Python 3.9.16 and PyTorch 2.0.1, but the codes may be compatible with other close Python and PyTorch versions.
 Other dependencies are listed in `requirements.txt`.
-An modified Version of [openai-whisper](https://github.com/openai/whisper)

 ## Python Usage